drhsqlite/fossil-mirror/www/th1.md

 Text inside double-quotes is a single token even if it includes whitespace and semicolons.
-Text within {...} pairs is also a single token, which is useful because curly braces are easier to “pair” and nest properly than doubloe-quotes.
+Text within {...} pairs is also a single token, which is useful because curly braces are easier to “pair” and nest properly than double-quotes.

 The nested {...} form of tokens is important because it allows TH1 commands to have an appearance similar to C/C++.
 It is important to remember, though,